BranBranTheDev/PostmanTokenAutomationScripts/README.md

 # Scripts Included:

-generate-token.js: This script allows you to generate new bearer tokens with specific access permissions for your APIs.
-It automates the token creation process, reducing the need for manual token management.
+bearerTokenScript: This script allows you to generate new bearer tokens with specific access permissions for your APIs.
+It automates the token creation process, by saving your API's login access token from the Cookies, and saving it to a Global variable in Postman to be reused.
+Reducing the need for manual token management.

-refresh-token.js: When your tokens expire, this script automates the token refresh process, ensuring continuous access to your APIs without interruptions.

-revoke-token.js: Should the need arise, this script provides a straightforward method for revoking tokens and enhancing security by terminating unauthorized access.
+scriptToJWTToken: This script helps you to convert the token value from bearerTokeScript, to a JWT token.

 # How to Use: